markdavidhughes/cloud-architecture/content/about/index.md

 ---

-Drawing from extensive expertise as a TOGAF Certified Solutions Architect and Microsoft Certified Trainer and Expert, my background spans richly across the Public Sector.
-With hands-on experience in Local Government, Education, and Healthcare domains, I bring a seasoned perspective.
-Presently, as a Senior Cloud Consultant at a Microsoft Partner, my focus revolves around delivering exceptional Microsoft 365 and Azure services to a diverse clientele across various industries.
-I specialise in crafting intricate solutions, guiding them from the Proof of Concept (PoC) phase through to their final deployment.
-Below are my current valid certifications.
+With a foundation built upon extensive expertise as a TOGAF Certified Solutions Architect and Microsoft Certified Trainer and Expert, my professional journey has been deeply entrenched within the intricate landscape of the Public Sector.
+My experience spans across diverse domains including Local Government, Education, and Healthcare, offering a seasoned perspective honed through hands-on involvement.

+Currently serving as a Senior Cloud Consultant at a distinguished Microsoft Partner, my primary focus revolves around delivering exceptional services within the realms of Microsoft 365 and Azure.
+My commitment lies in orchestrating and implementing sophisticated solutions, guiding them seamlessly from the initial Proof of Concept (PoC) phase through to their ultimate deployment.

-<h1>Certifications</h1>
+Throughout my career, I have specialised in crafting tailored solutions that cater to the unique needs of a varied clientele hailing from different industries.
+My passion lies in leveraging my expertise to not only meet but exceed expectations, ensuring that the solutions I architect bring tangible value and innovation to the table.

+I am dedicated to staying at the forefront of technology trends and advancements within the Microsoft ecosystem, allowing me to consistently provide cutting-edge and forward-thinking strategies to address complex challenges.
+My goal is to continue contributing my wealth of knowledge and hands-on experience to drive successful outcomes for businesses while remaining committed to the continuous pursuit of excellence within the realm of Microsoft solutions.

-<h2>Microsoft Certification</h2>
+<h2>My Microsoft Certification</h2>
-<h3>Microsoft Trainer Certification</h3>
+<h2>Microsoft Trainer Certification</h3>
 {{< gallery >}}
   <img src="gallery/mct.png" class="grid-w20" />
 {{< /gallery >}}